 Their feathers are iridescent black and can look purplish, green, or blue.
 A crow with brown, scaly feathers is due to molting.
 They have black, strong legs and feet and a black, slightly hooked bill with bristles over their nostrils.

 They can be distinguished from the common raven as they are about 1/3 the size.
-Unlike ravens, the American crow does not fluff their throat feathers, although the fish crow does.
+The American crow does not fluff their throat feathers, unlike ravens, although the fish crow does.
 American crows also have shorter tails and wings.
 The main difference can be seen when they fly.
 Crows flap their wings every few seconds while ravens soar.

 Wild American crows live up to 8 years in the wild, much less than the 30 years they have been known to survive in captivity.

-Crows with blue eyes and pink mouth can be identified as juveniles.
+Crows with blue eyes and pink mouths can be identified as juveniles.
 However, these areas will get darker as they become adults.
 Their tail feathers are more pointed and symmetrical than adults.
-During their first winter and spring, their feathers become brown before they molt.
+Their feathers become brown during their first winter and spring before they molt.